darafferty/losito/README.md

 * Station-based delay effects (clock and polarization misalignment)
 * Realistic noise

+Furthermore, LoSiTo features the simulation of LOFAR2.0 simultaneous LBA-HBA observations.

-The full documentation can be found at the [LoSiTo webpage](https://www.astron.nl/citt/losito).
+The full documentation can be found at the [LoSiTo webpage](https://www.astron.nl/citt/losito) (not updated yet).

 ### Software requirements:
 * [casacore and python-casacore](https://casacore.github.io)